-This allows you to increase the chance of ranking for your top keyword and rank for the variations of that keyword as well.
+This allows you to increase the chance of ranking for your top keyword and rank for the variations of that keyword.

-You may have noticed this post has a lot of headers and subheaders – this is helpful for readers to identify what the subject is.
-Still, it is also helpful for Google (or other search engines) to understand the hierarchy of topics on the page.
+You may have noticed this post has many headers and subheaders - this is helpful for readers to identify what the subject is.
+Still, it is also beneficial for Google (or other search engines) to understand the page's hierarchy of topics.